kean/Nuke/README.md

 #### Customizing Requests

 Each request is represented by a `Request` struct.
-A request can be created either with a `URL` or with a `URLRequest`.
+A request can be created with either `URL` or `URLRequest`.

 ```swift
 var request = Request(url: url)